ahbalbaid/Project_2024-15/Report.md

 #### **Strong scaling speedup**
 **Main**:
+The trends in speedup are similar across the input types.
+As parallelization reaches a maximum of 512 threads, the amount of speedup is proportional to input size.
+The inputs of sizes 2^28 and 2^26 had improved in performance from parallelization.
+The speedup of inputs smaller than 2^26 decreased since the overhead of managing many threads dominates the workload reduction.
 ![image](https://github.com/user-attachments/assets/010bc4cf-cbc3-4923-8de9-692c7fee63ad)
 ![image](https://github.com/user-attachments/assets/b8851929-1c85-42d7-9970-a102b857e2f7)
 ![image](https://github.com/user-attachments/assets/0179148d-b915-4067-9c62-95b20eebe8ef)
 ![image](https://github.com/user-attachments/assets/64d37430-d13c-4b2f-bd6b-54e88cd7b205)
 **Comp_Large**:
+The trends in computational speedup are similar to the trends in the previous graphs for the main function.
+The larger input sizes had a steady increase in speed, while the smaller inputs experienced diminishing returns after 32 processes as the threads were distributed across multiple nodes.
 ![image](https://github.com/user-attachments/assets/354ff9ce-433e-4801-b879-639dfd32150c)
 ![image](https://github.com/user-attachments/assets/66b020a6-a761-40a4-b19e-5f04338919c4)
 ![image](https://github.com/user-attachments/assets/43fc5946-a86b-48f9-ad62-7d534d550c8e)
 ![image](https://github.com/user-attachments/assets/dc118d53-73fe-426c-ba53-3666b7d984d9)
 **Comm**:
+There are no clear trends in communication speedup.
+The algorithm's implementation does not directly parallelize communication, so no speedup is expected.
 ![image](https://github.com/user-attachments/assets/a8b44195-ae2f-4b4c-8aa6-78b5b6d1a38f)
 ![image](https://github.com/user-attachments/assets/8ee16786-2b8c-42d9-8ec2-f769de15fe74)
 ![image](https://github.com/user-attachments/assets/08cfc750-4ba2-4353-beca-6190ab3f4998)
 ![image](https://github.com/user-attachments/assets/074f9445-1bb3-434c-b4d1-923a905d9569)

 #### **All Input Types, Strong scaling**
+The random input arrays took the most amount of time compared to the different inputs.
+More time is needed on local sequential sort since not enough threads are available to utilize the parallel nature of bitonic sort.
+As the number of threads increases, each input size converges to a low runtime.
+Communication remains relatively constant and accounts for a small portion of the overall runtime.
+The 1% perturbed arrays show similar trends compared to the other inputs.
+As the parallelization increases, each input type and array size converge to similar runtimes.
+Bitonic sort is invariant to input type and performs effectively in environments with large input sizes and high parallelization.
 **Input size 2^24**:
 ![image](https://github.com/user-attachments/assets/db0b45d2-af5b-487d-8e9d-e1ae04ab59b9)
 ![image](https://github.com/user-attachments/assets/6e2264cb-e154-44e9-b742-a66f69e4c88c)